UN stops delivery of food and supplies to Gaza as communications blackout hinders aid coordination

 STRIKES IN THE SOUTH

-An Associated Press journalist witnessed three dead and dozens wounded, including babies and young children, from Friday’s strike being brought to the city’s main hospital.
-The attack late Thursday killed 11 members of a family that had fled the main combat zone in Gaza City, whose bodies were also brought to the main hospital.
+Airstrikes continued to hammer the southern sector of Gaza, where most of the territory’s population is now sheltering.
+Among them are hundreds of thousands of people who heeded Israel’s calls to evacuate Gaza City and the north to get out of the way of its ground offensive.

-Overall, 35 people were killed in Khan Younis and Rafah, which is farther south, said Mohamed Zaqout, an official with the Health Ministry in Hamas-controlled Gaza.
+In the Nusseirat refugee camp, a strike crushed a building to rubble killing at least 41 people, staff at the nearby hospital said.
+Residents said dozens more were buried in the wreckage.

-Most of Gaza’s population is crowded into the south, including hundreds of thousands who heeded Israel’s calls to evacuate the north to get out of the way of its ground offensive.
-In all, some 1.5 million people have been driven from their homes.
+Early morning strikes outside the city of Khan Younis killed 11 members of a family that evacuated from Gaza City.
+Dozens of wounded, including babies and young children, streamed into the nearby hospital.

 As the war continues to inflame tensions elsewhere, Israeli troops clashed with Palestinian gunmen in Jenin in the occupied West Bank, killing at least three Palestinians.
 The fighting broke out late Thursday during an Israeli raid.